freddygithub/info/index.md

 These are some of my notes on what stood out to me and why.

-I found an arching theme in these chapters playing with the idea of frienship.
+I found an arching theme in these chapters playing with the idea of frienship and mentorship.
 1. Friends are people you trust
 2. Note the difference between the title 'friend' and the actually thing
 3. Commit to friendship pg.35